lucas-rosso/lucas-rosso.github.io/content/post/commands_stata/index.md

 * [`texdoc`](https://journals.sagepub.com/doi/pdf/10.1177/1536867X1601600201): Latex tables directly on STATA.
 Longer (but worth it) way to get results into latex tables directly from STATA (`ssc install texdoc`)

-* [binscatter2](https://github.com/mdroste/stata-binscatter2) Faster binned scatterplots.
+* [`binscatter2`](https://github.com/mdroste/stata-binscatter2) Faster binned scatterplots.
 It allows for multi-way fixed effects, unlike `binscatter` (`ssc install binscatter2`).

+* [`mdesc`](https://ideas.repec.org/c/boc/bocode/s457318.html): STATA module to tabulate missing values (`ssc install mdesc`).

+* `winsor2` New version of command `winsor`.
+Useful when you need to winsorize or trim outliers.
+Additional features include the possibility to winsorize on different levels at both ends of the distribituion. (`ssc install winsor2`).

 * `compress`: Attempts to reduce the amount of memory used for the data.
 Important when working with large datasets.
-For an efficient way of generating new variabels use `gen [data type] varlist = exp`, for example `gen int N_obs = _n`
+For an efficient way of generating new variables use `gen [data type] varlist = exp`, for example `gen int N_obs = _n`

 * `levelsof`: transforms values of a string into local macros.